 - Make orange zest and freeze it with water in ice cube trays.
 Use it for flavorful drinks on a hot day or to add some zing to your daily water routine.

-- Make some old fashioned marmalade!
+- Make old fashioned marmalade!
 It’s a great addition to your food storage.
-I used this recipe and added some spices – nutmeg, cloves and cinnamon.
+I used this recipe from Self-Reliant School and added spices to mix it up – nutmeg, cloves, and cinnamon are good choices.
 Tasty!

 - Dry and powder the rinds.
-Here’s a great post about how to make and use powdered zest.
+Here’s a great post from the Cupcake Project with all the instructions on how to make and use the powdered zest.

-orange peels and now I have orange scented vinegar to clean with.
+- Make natural citrus cleaner with orange rinds and white vinegar.
+This was my favorite thing to do with the leftover orange peels, now I have orange scented vinegar to clean with.
 It’s so easy, you’ll never throw away an orange peel again.